lindeer/cloudoc/README.md

 Do as flutter [doc](https://docs.flutter.dev/get-started/install) said.

-`flutter run -d chrome` would start a web page in browser, while other platform is available with `-d` options.
+`cd client` and `flutter run -d chrome` would start a web page in browser, while other platform is available with `-d` options.